-The future outlook remains unclear, but we aim to deepen our collaboration with private financial institutions, Chambers of Commerce and Industry, Societies of Commerce and Industry, and others and to work with all supporting organizations to prop up businesses in order to provide effective financial support to businesses.
+Inquiries on financing support related to the COVID-19 pandemic have fallen compared to the peak.
+However, in addition to the ongoing pandemic, other factors such as rising crude oil and commodity prices, growing international tensions, and more, have led to a situation where the future outlook remains unclear.
+Still, we are stepping up collaboration with private financial institutions, Chambers of Commerce and Industry, Societies of Commerce and Industry, and others, working with all supporting organizations to prop up businesses in order to provide them with effective financial support, as well as to bolster and restructure their financial foundations.